miyagi-sensei/georgia/README.md

 My name: Haye Chan

-- I will only communicate in open discord channels

----

-Everyone get a github account so I can turn this repo private.
+Everyone please get a github account so I can turn this repo private.

 ---